CondensedMilk7/countryfetch/README.md

     	Print flag only.
 Must be used with -name.
   -flagremote
     	Print flag via remote URL.
 Can be used in combination with -flagonly.
 Must be used with -name.
+  -height int
+    	Specify flag height.
+Can be used with -flagremote and -sync -flags (default 12) -help
+    	Get usage help
   -name string
     	Find country by given name.
   -sync
     	Fetch and save data to cache.
+  -width int
+    	Specify flag width.
+Can be used with -flagremote and -sync -flags (default 40)
 EXAMPLE:
   countryfetch -name italy -flag
         Fetch information about Italy, including its flag. countryfetch -sync -flag
         Store information of all countries in cache, including generated flag ASCII art. countryfetch -capital "kuala lumpur"
         Fetch information about the country of given capital. countryfetch -flagonly -name "united states"
         Fetch just the flag of USA.

 ```

 Note that string arguments with multiple words have to be enclosed in brackets.